-See Health and Safety Inspection Check List and the Release of Liability Form located via link on the Home Energy Plus website, https://energyandhousing.wi.gov.
+See the Health and Safety Inspection Checklist and the Release of Liability Form located on the Home Energy Plus Training and Technical Assistance (HE+ TTA) website under Weatherization | Forms.

 Weatherization workers should be aware of the potential causes of on-site injuries and how awareness and precautions can reduce them.
 Examples of potential causes include, but are not limited to: